-Course work explores the characteristics of the current health care environment with a focus on advanced nursing practice as it pertains to health care policy, organization of health care delivery systems, and financing of health care at the local, state, and national level.
+Course work explores the characteristics of the current health care environment with a focus on advanced nursing practice as it pertains to health care policy, organization of health care delivery systems and financing of health care at the local, state, and national level.
 Emphasis is on multidisciplinary decision-making regarding equitable distribution of existing resources from a Christian perspective.
-Social determinants of health and patient population outcomes are examined in relation to health care policy and finance.
+Social determinants of health and patient population outcomes are examined in relation to health policy and finance.
+Prerequisite: NUR 590

-NUR 503 LEADING & MANAGING IN ADVANCED NURSING PRACTICE (3 hours)

-Course work explores theories of organizational and systems leadership.
-Strategies for analysis and implementation of quality initiatives that integrate health informatics to promote culturally responsive, safe, efficient, patent-centered care are emphasized.
-Students will develop mutually respectful communication skills to collaborate with the interdisciplinary teams.
-This is important for coordinating care and implementing quality initiatives that improve health outcomes for patients, families, and communities.
+NUR 503 LEADING & MANAGING IN ADVANCED NURSING PRACTICE (2 hours) Course work explores theories of organizational and systems leadership.
+Strategies for analysis and implementation of quality initiatives that integrate health informatics to promote culturally responsive, safe, efficient, patient-centered care are emphasized.
+Students will employ mutually respectful communication to collaborate with the interdisciplinary team to coordinate care and implement quality initiatives that improve health outcomes for patients, families, and communities.
+Prerequisites: NUR 502, NUR 608

-NUR 509 ADVANCED HEALTH ASSESSMENT & DIAGNOSTIC REASONING (3 hours)

-Course work explores the comprehensive health history and physical examination of individuals with consideration to cultural, spiritual, psychosocial, and environmental factors.
+NUR 509 ADVANCED HEALTH ASSESSMENT & DIAGNOSTIC REASONING (3 hours) Course work explores the comprehensive health history and physical examination of individuals with consideration to cultural, spiritual, psychosocial, and environmental factors.
 With emphasis on establishing a caring relationship, students will enhance communication and interviewing skills for obtaining health histories.
-Students develop skills in differential diagnosis, ordering and interpreting laboratory data, and consultation with the interdisciplinary team to coordinate and formulate a patient-centered plan of care.
+Students develop skills in differential diagnosis, ordering and interpreting laboratory data, and consultation with the multidisciplinary team to coordinate and formulate a patient-centered plan of care.
 With consideration to the social determinants of health, students will design and implement clinical prevention services for individuals, families, and communities that emphasize healthy lifestyles.
+Prerequisite: NUR 512